CatherineKnox/CatherineKnox.github.io/_pages/about.md

   * Pursuing a BE in Mechanical Engineering
   * Minors: Digital fabrication, Chemistry
   * Expected Graduation: 2026

+## Interests

+Catherine loves to travel to new countries.
+She has spent time volunteering in Peru, Africa, and filming a [Documentary](https://www.instagram.com/madcatbrit?utm_source=ig_web_button_share_sheet&igsh=ZDNlZDc0MzIxNw==) in South East Asia.
+Catherine loves to backpack, surf, run, and participate in mixed martial arts.
+She loves yoga, meditation, and her colorful Cotopaxi backpack.
+Her favorite book is "In Love with the World: A Monk's Journey through the Bardos of Living and Dying" by Yongey Mingyur Rinpoche.

 ## Technical Skills - Hardware